vcccaat/nlp/README.md

 COMP4332

+Three models in rating prediction:

-- CNN to do rating prediction
+- CNN with adam

-- node2vec in link prediction, embedding dimension = 10 has the highest AUC = 94
+- node2vec, embedding dimension = 10 has the highest AUC = 94

-- Deep and Wide Learning in rating prediction
+- Deep and Wide Learning